Career Advice

 This could also be a good way to follow-up with the interviewer in a subsequent email, if you have not heard back on an interview outcome after some time.

-ResumeWriter Tip: Never spam your interviewer!
-Send just ONE thank you email after the interview as a courteous gesture to thank the interviewer for his time.
-Don’t ask if you got the job right after the interview.
+It’s important not to spam your interviewer and send just one thank you email after the interview as a courteous gesture to thank the interviewer for his time – but please, don’t ask if you got the job right after the interview!